R. P. Patnaik

-Ravindra Prasad Patnaik is an Indian music composer, singer, actor, screenwriter and film director who works in Telugu, Kannada and Tamil.
+Ravindra Prasad Patnaik is an Indian music composer, singer, actor, screenwriter and film director who works in Telugu, Kannada and Tamil language films.
 He won three Filmfare Awards and three Nandi Awards.

 He has toured the world to perform his live shows.

-Patnaik had entered the film industry with a desire to become a film director, and began first as a music director with the movie Neekosam.
+Patnaik had entered the film industry with a desire to become a film director, and began first as a music director with the movie Nee Kosam.
 Cinematographer-turned-director Teja gave him a break with Chitram, that Patnaik made his directorial debut with the 2008 film Andamaina Manasulo.
-As of March 2016, he finished his sixth Telugu language film Manalo Okadu.
+As of March 2016, he finished his sixth Telugu language film Manalo Okkadu.
 His brother Gautam Patnaik is a director who made his directorial debut with Keratam (2011).

 Career

 Patnaik received the Filmfare Award three times consecutively for the films Nuvvu Nenu, Santosham and Excuse Me, and apart from receiving the Andhra Pradesh state Nandi Award for the film Nuvvu Nenu in 2001, he has won awards from different cultural organisations in and outside the state and country for his music.
 His film Mnalo Okadu received Third Best Feature Film award for 2016 Nandi Awards.

 As a singer, apart from singing in his own composition, he has sung for almost all the lead composers including Ilayaraja and has sung about 300 songs.

 He composed an international album, first of its kind in the world, on time signatures called Chaakra the Signature of Time which he applied for Grammy Awards.

 He has introduced many singers including Ranjith, Mallikarjun, Ravivarma, Nihal, and Kousalya.

 Patnaik had done his Bachelors of science in Rayagada Autonomous College, Rayagada, Odisha.
 He has a post graduate degree in space physics from Andhra University.